khanadm/basic_nginx_deployment-/README.md

    - For this, navigate to document root ```cd /var/www/html``` and create an index.html page using vim or nano.
-   -

    - For exit press Esc then press this : wq to exit.

-   - It will show on web server like this
+   - We have hit IP It will show on web server like this.

      ![image](https://user-images.githubusercontent.com/106643382/196166855-db2adc87-44fe-48c7-b4e4-74995cf12de7.png)